Home » Computer Guides » Computer Tech Guides » The Difference Between Save And Save As

 Both versions of the file match.

 But that raises an issue, you see, you can’t now go back to the original version of the file.
-You can’t start over if you change your mind about the alterations that you’ve made to the file.
+You can’t start over if you change your mind about the edits that you’ve made to the file.

 The original version of the document (the one with just a single line of text) now just doesn’t exist.
 It’s been completely overwritten by the edited version.